osmanky/Splay46/README.md

 # Splay46

+This is my fork of the beautiful Splay46.
+I am changing the dxf files to suit the materials and components available to me.
+This basically means that every M2 screw hole is expanded to M3 holes and a similar adjustment will be made to the tenting system.
+Moreover, I will be handwiring the keyboard to not deal with any PCB vendors.
+I hope to document the handwiring and building process in detail.
+The following is the original README:

 ![KBD_IMAGE](/readme_imgs/kbd_pic.jpeg)
 ## Build guide
 ***This keyboard requires soldering of really small smd components like USB Type C Receptacle(0.3mm pitch), Atmega32U4(0.8mm pitch), 0603(1608 in metric) sized capacitors/resistors, thus only recommended for experts.***